Assessment of a Physio-neuro Platform (SynPhNe) for Home-based Retraining of Hand Function in Stroke Survivors

 Experimental: SynPhNe therapy

 Subjects will be asked to participate in a program of 18 upper-extremity rehabilitation sessions of 60 minutes with SynPhNe platform, over 6 weeks.
-The sessions will emphasize on the wrist and fingers movements, including functional activities.
+The sessions will emphasize wrist and fingers movements, including functional activities.

 During week the two first weeks, 6 sessions will be done under therapist supervision at the Motion Analysis Laboratory at Spaulding Rehabilitation Hospital.
 Over the next 4 to 5 weeks, 10 sessions following exercises prompted by the SynPhNe system will be done unsupervised at home (or under limited supervision at the hospital), 2 sessions will be done at Spaulding Rehabilitation Hospital to review exercises with the SynPhNe system.